-From a marketing point of view, it is interesting that Racemi have chosen to accentuate difference, rather than family likeness in the four top wines, as you can see in the picture below.
+From a marketing point of view, it is interesting that Racemi has chosen to accentuate difference, rather than family likeness in the four top wines, as you can see in the picture below.

 This was a text-book account of the difference soil types make to wines which are all 100% Primitivo and which are made in identical or similar ways, with only small differences in the oak used.
 Many thanks to Salvatore and to all at Racemi.